davidwkaiser/trumpcountdown/README.md

 This is a silly app I created just to get practice with Ruby and JavaScript.

-I wanted to implement a countdown in JavaScript, it turns out there is a library for that
+I wanted to implement a countdown in JavaScript, it turns out there is a library for that, so it was remarkably easy.

-So I researched it and implemented it.
+I researched it and implemented it.

 I don't much like the CSS, but it'll do for now.